 Q: How are teams formed?
 What is the draft process?

 The team formation process changed in 2014 to address a goal of parity, to improve carpooling convenience for parents and to help build long-term relationships among the players.
 The Athletic Director will create teams based primarily on the school the player currently attends and the future middle school they plan to attend.
 There are likely multiple school groupings per team (for example Charlotte Latin + Alexander Graham + Randolph might be one team)

 Q: Do you have a football camp?
 What are the details?

 Q: Which division is my child in?

-There are four divisions offered by South Park football: Mitey Mite, Jr. Pee Wee, Pee Wee, and Jr. Midget.
+There are three divisions offered by South Park football: Mitey Mite, Jr. Pee Wee, and Pee Wee.
 The division are based on the age-weight table below.
 The age is based on the child's age as of July 31 of the football year in question.